astrosebas/COTTONTAIL/README.md

 ## Installation:
 ### Before running COTTONTAIL
-In this Python tool we implement the Numpy and Pandas libraries, both provided in the anaconda enviroment.
-In case you haven't anaconda installed, check out Makefile, it will install the required libraries with pip install.
 Just open the shell, get to the root directory of COTTONTAIL and type:

 ```console